Skip to content

 compaction_modelstringprimary modelModel for conversation compaction summaries

-followup_modestring"inject"How followup messages are handled during an active agent loop: "inject" or "queue"
+followup_modestring"inject"How followup messages are handled: "inject" or "queue"

 Agent Personality & User Profile